Factorization Regret mediates compositional generalization in latent space: Introduction

 \section{Introduction}

 As Machine Learning tackles increasingly difficult challenges, rigidity and unreliability remain a significant barrier to the development of generalist agents.
 A central obstacle is the fact that what \textit{can} be learned depends crucially on what \textit{has} been learned.
 For instance, inferring \textit{time of day} from \textit{ambient light} becomes significantly more reliable after learning about \textit{seasons} (perhaps in order to explain changes in temperature).
-While a combinatorial explosion can emerge from interactions, only a small number of variables may be relevant to a given task.
-Therefore, the world could be compressed into something far more manageable, insofar as the goal-directed agent is concerned \citep{Tishby2000TheIB, Roy2011FindingAP}.
-Similarly in nature, the knowledge an animal gains from an experience is shaped by internal objectives (hunger, safety, curiosity, etc) that constrain what will be learned from each experience.
-Nevertheless, animals develop a far better understanding of the world than modern reasoning models \citep{Tenenbaum2018BuildingMT, SB}, in part due to a remarkable intuition for how abstract variables interact.
+While a combinatorial explosion can emerge from these interactions, only a small number of variables are usually relevant to a given task.
+Therefore, the world may be compressible into something far more manageable, insofar as the goal-directed agent is concerned \citep{Tishby2000TheIB, Roy2011FindingAP}.
+Goals in nature, such as avoiding a predator, also constrain what an animal will learn from an experience.
+Nevertheless, animals develop a far better understanding of the world than reasoning models \citep{Tenenbaum2018BuildingMT, SB}, in part due to a remarkable intuition for how hidden variables interact.

-To address this shortcoming, we must be able to differentiate \textit{meaningful} intelligence from that which is trivial. \cite{chollet2019measure} defines intelligence as 'skill-acquisition efficiency', emphasizing the capacity to build upon prior knowledge.
-This relies on the ability to recognize or propose an unseen combination of elements as a novel solution, known as compositional generalization.
-In this paper, we formalize compositional generalization with abstract variables as the elemental units, using the principle of \textit{Interaction Information}-- mutual information among three or more random variables \citep{Watanabe1960InformationTA}.
-Interaction information has been used to understand sensory modality integration \citep{Proca2022SynergisticIS} and causal inference \citep{Ghassami2017InteractionIF}, but has not yet been put into a Reinforcement Learning (RL) framework.
-We bridge this gap by unifying Interaction Information with \textit{Semantic Information}-- the subset of information that is meaningful for survival \citep{Kolchinsky2018SemanticIA}.